Practical info and facts

-The quality of tap water is different per region, but we advise you to buy bottled water in a shop.
-Kosovars do drink the tap water.
-Prices for a bottle of water are very low, and on the street they sell everywhere small bottles for around 20 euro cent.
+The quality of tap water is different per region.
+We advise you to buy bottled water in a shop.
+Most Kosovars do drink the tap water.
+Prices for a bottle of water are very low.
+On the street, they sell small water bottles for around thirty euro cent.

-In restaurants, if you order a coffee, it is normal to receive a glass of water together with it.
+If you order a coffee in a restaurant, it is normal to receive a glass of water together with it.
 This is often tap water, so don’t feel bad to leave it untouched.
 By the way, the story goes that caffè macchiato in Kosovo is the best in the world.

 Local currency in Kosovo

-Since 2002, you pay with the euro in Kosovo, although the Republic is not an official euro country.
-In the couple of Serbian parts of the country, the Serbian dinar is preferred.
+Since 2002, you pay with the euro in Kosovo.
+Despite of the fact that the Republic is not an official euro country.
+In the couple of Serbian parts of the country, people pay with the Serbian dinar.

-In shops, supermarkets, restaurants and hotels they prefer you to pay cash.
+In small shops and restaurants, they prefer you to pay cash.
 Credit cards are often allowed, but having the transaction go through is not a guarantee.
 At the other hand, paying with a card is more and more the standard in bigger supermarkets.